 “Without any doubt at all, the XJ6 is my personal favourite.
 It comes closer to than any other to what I always had in mind as my ideal car.”
 Sir William Lyons.

-An autocrat to the tips of his highly polished brogues he may have been, but Lyons nevertheless regularly canvassed the opinions of those he trusted, although having done so, he would for the most part, take his own council.
+An autocrat to the tips of his highly polished brogues he may have been, but Lyons nevertheless regularly canvassed the opinions of those he trusted, although having done so, he would predominantly, take his own council.

 Unfastening the gate, Sir William reveals the secret new Jaguar.
 “Is that going to be alright for you,” he enquires.
-Aghast at what he later described as a really bland grille arrangement, Morgan articulates the first thought that enters his head, indelicately suggesting that it looks like a Studebaker.
-Lyons is horrified, and demands an explanation.
+Aghast at what he later described as a “really bland” grille arrangement, Morgan articulates the first thought that enters his head, indelicately suggesting that it looks like a Studebaker.
+Horrified, Lyons demands an explanation.
 Morgan stands his ground.
 “Well, it does, Sir William, it’s that solid front.”
 Intensely irritated, the Jaguar Chairman dismisses his subordinate and mulls the matter over.

 A few days later, Morgan is once again summoned to Wappenbury to view the now-revised XJ prototype.
 “I’m not going to do anything more to it,” Lyons insists, as he reveals the altered treatment.
-“Now Morgan, he demands, does it look like a Studebaker?”
-Sir William had instructed every second horizontal bar to removed from the grille, creating the definitive crosshatch arrangement for which the XJ6 is now synonymous.
+“Now Morgan”, he demands, “does it look like a Studebaker?”
+Sir William had instructed every second horizontal bar to be removed from the grille, creating the definitive crosshatch arrangement for which the XJ6 is now synonymous.

-Aesthetically, an inspired distillation of Lyons’ decades of stylistic experimentation, conceptually, a groundbreaker, and dynamically, the most accomplished Jaguar saloon then made.
+Aesthetically, an inspired distillation of Lyons’ decades of stylistic experimentation, conceptually groundbreaking, and dynamically, the most accomplished Jaguar saloon then made.
 Yet the car which launched to such lavish acclaim in September 1968 deviated markedly from that which was originally envisaged.

-XJ4 benefited from Lyons’ magpie eye, its body style combining elements from previous Jaguar saloons, alongside those of the Italian carrozzieri in the delicate canopy treatment, and Jaguar’s resident aerodynamicist, Malcolm Sayer’s E-Type, in surfacing and form language.
-But it was how Sir William’s cohort of gifted metalworkers (under his watchful guidance) treated these elements that led to such outstanding results.
+XJ4 benefited from Lyons’ magpie eye, its body style combining elements from previous Jaguar saloons, alongside those of the Italian carrozzieri in the delicate canopy treatment, not to mention Jaguar’s resident aerodynamicist, Malcolm Sayer’s E-Type, in surfacing and form.
+But it was the manner in which Sir William’s cohort of gifted metalworkers (under his watchful guidance) treated these elements that led to such outstanding results.

 In terms of proportion, stance and overall form; in the relationship between body and canopy, and the manner in which these various stylistic elements were melded, the XJ6 remains a masterclass of understated flamboyance.
 To emphasise this interplay between exaggeration and restraint, no identifying script appeared on the early cars whatsoever, apart from badging which denoted engine capacity.